ChandraPrakash-Bathula/Movie-Recommendation-System/README.md

 This project aims to build an advanced Movie Recommendation System for Netflix, leveraging both collaborative filtering and content-based filtering techniques.
 The system predicts users' preferences by analyzing their past movie ratings, providing personalized movie suggestions.
 The implementation utilizes Surprise-based Singular Value Decomposition (SVD), K-Nearest Neighbors (KNN) algorithms, and XGBoost Regression to achieve accurate movie predictions.

-## Steps Implemented in the Project.
+## Steps Implemented in this Project :

 1. Data Collection: We collected a large dataset of anonymous movie ratings from Netflix to build our recommendation system.